valkosch/securiteam.blog/content/posts/crackmes/crackme1.en.md

 Why is that, it's so incredibly difficult to reverse engineer programs?
 There are several economic models for software development in the world, but we usually say that a program is either closed or open source.

-Closedwsource, proprietary programs are usually funded and developed by companies, and then the final product is sold.
+Closed source, proprietary programs are usually funded and developed by companies, and then the final product is sold.
 The source code is not published because that would make the program free.

 In contrast, open source programs, like the Linux kernel, are maintained by the community, are free, and anyone can contribute and commit to them.